 The Micro Casa is large in size: the boiler has a capacity of 18 single shots of espresso.
 The machine has a thermal safety switch and an overpressure valve.
 However, many of its heating parts are fully exposed, so it needs to be used carefully.
-Weighing 22 pounds and priced at a premium, the Micro Casa is definitely not a portable machine.
+Weighing 1 kg and priced at a premium, the Micro Casa is definitely not a portable machine.
 But it just looks plain awesome, doesn’t it?

 Things we liked

 - Lots of space for tweaking, if that’s your thing

 Things we didn’t like

 - Purely manual piston operation (challenging to brew consistently)

 - Lightweight base makes it difficult to hold the machine in place while pulling shots

 The Pavoni name may be familiar to espresso connoisseurs around the world.
 A Milanese man called Desiderio Pavoni was the first to produce commercial espresso machines in 1905.
 For a long time, La Pavoni was “the” manufacturer of espresso machines.